ismaeldamiao/How-to/programing/02-00_Android.md

 # Android

-In this text I show how to set up the *Development Environment* to code for android and hot to compile and package android projects.
+In this text I show how to set up the *Development Environment* to code for android and how to compile and package android projects.

 ## Set up